Coronavirus’ impact on residential real estate

 “The month started out to be a strong spring buying season, which is what we expected,” explains Danielle Hale, chief economist at Realtor.com.
 “The impact of COVID-19 materialized in the latter half of March.
 Week by week, we are seeing decreases in new listings.”

 It’s hardly surprising.
 While real estate is deemed an essential business by the state of California, the city of Los Angeles mandates real estate agents cease business as usual.
 This means no more open houses or in-person showings.
-For now, virtual tours are being offered so prospective buyers can tour homes for sale online.
+Virtual tours are being offered so prospective buyers can tour homes for sale online.

 Needing to buy or sell a home right now is proving to be tricky.
-Stories ranging from first time buyers in the middle of escrow watching the value of their stocks plummet to record lows and contemplating cancelling escrow to this beautiful mid-century home at 3205 Oakley Drive in the Hollywood Hills receiving 13 offers and opening escrow well above the list price only to not close, are becoming widespread.
+Stories ranging from first-time buyers in the middle of escrow watching the value of their stocks plummet to record lows and contemplating canceling escrow to this beautiful mid-century home at 3205 Oakley Drive in the Hollywood Hills receiving 13 offers and opening escrow well above the list price only to not close, are becoming widespread.

-Despite this, homes are still being listed and buyers are still buying.
-If you need to buy or sell a home during this time let’s talk about your options.
+Despite this, homes are still being listed, and buyers are still buying.
+Let’s talk about your options if you need to buy or sell a home during this time.

 Listing courtesy of Heather T. Roy & Learka Bosnak – Douglas Elliman